bquast/Distributions-Probabilistic-Beliefs/README.md

 Using the distribution to guess perceptions
 --------------------------------------------------------
-Let us now suppose that our subject loses his wallet before the winner is drawn.
-If we want to predict how is beliefs have changed, we can for example assume that they are now 2below is mean belief.
-This would thus give us:
+*Let us now suppose that our subject loses his wallet before the winner is drawn.
+If we want to predict how is beliefs have changed, we can for example assume that they are now below is mean belief.
+This would thus give us*:

 ```r